yahoojp-marketing/ads-data-management-api-documents/docs_en/conversion-api-tag.md

 ### Configuration 3: Testing

-Select "Preview" button to test tags using the preview feature on Server-side Google Tag Manager.
+Select "Preview" button on the workspace to test tags using the preview feature on Server-side Google Tag Manager.
+Please refer to the [documentation](https://developers.google.com/tag-platform/tag-manager/server-side/debug) for preview feature.
 To make the testing process easier, check the following.

 1. Make sure the tag configurations for "Yahoo!広告 ConversionAPIタグ" exists in "Tags Fired".